fondac/lunchpail/entrees/veg-lasagna.md

 4. Roast for 20 to 25 minutes or until golden and very soft.
 Remove the vegetables from the oven and reduce the oven heat to 350°F.

 Make the "ricotta"
-1. Break the tofu apart and place it in a food processor along with the nutritional yeast, lemon juice and zest, olive oil, garlic, oregano, red pepper flakes, salt, and pepper and process until creamy.
+1. Break the tofu apart and place it in a food processor along with the nutritional yeast, lemon juice and zest, olive oil, garlic, oregano, red pepper flakes, and black pepper and process until creamy.
 2. Add the basil and pulse until incorporated.

 Assemble the lasagna